 Teaching labs are supported by representatives of Sonosite, GE, Aloka and Medison.

-Emergency Medicine residents perform a dedicated rotation in ultrasound, precepted by ultrasound-trained ED faculty at UNC and WakeMed.
+Emergency Medicine interns perform a dedicated rotation in ultrasound, precepted by ultrasound-trained ED faculty at UNC and WakeMed.
 Residents are expected to compile a large collection of verified studies in order to graduate from the residency program, emerging from training with ACEP-compliant credentials in ultrasound.
-Dr. Bobby Park (WakeMed) and Dr. Janet Young (UNC) supervise the resident rotations.
-Dr. Young also precepts the fourth-year medical student elective in Emergency ultrasound.
+Dr. Bobby Park (WakeMed) supervise the resident rotations.

 The UNC Emergency Department also has ultrasound-trained nursing staff to aid in the placement of difficult peripheral IV catheters.
 These nurses serve as a resource for other nursing staff and ED physicians for patients in whom a central line is not desirable.